22 July 2022

-Quantitative Modelling Techniques for Finance and Actuarial Sciences (Level 3)online course
+Quantitative Modelling Techniques for Finance and Actuarial Sciences (Level 3)

 The implementation of sound quantitative actuarial models is a vital task to assess risk in insurance, finance and other industries and professions.
 This course provides a self-contained introduction to both theoretical and practical implementation of various quantitative modelling techniques applicable to finance and insurance.
 We combine diverse quantitative disciplines, from probability to statistics, from actuarial science to quantitative finance.
 Students will be able to apply the acquired knowledge to evaluate various insurance products.

 Dr Niloufar Abourashchi, Dr Matina Rassias

 This is a Level 3 module.
 Students should have completed a minimum of two years of undergraduate study in a quantitative subject at the time of joining the UCL Summer School.

 Upon successful completion of this module, students will:

 Describe and apply the principles of actuarial modelling in an insurance framework

 Describe the general principles of stochastic processes, and their classification into different types